zen-mapper/zen-mapper/packages/zen-mapper/CONTRIBUTING.md

 about this too much if opening a PR, if one is needed it will be mentioned before merging and it will probably encode whatever discussion in the issues or pull request led to the decision being made.

+### The Changelog

+We keep a changelog in `CHANGELOG.md` following the [keep a changelog](https://keepachangelog.com/en/1.0.0/) specification.
+When submitting a change add a short description of the change to the top of the changelog under the `[Unreleased]` section.